alexle/alexle.github.com/posts/paralyzed-by-choice.markdown

 Life is an adventure and not perfect.
 So why set expectations as anything else?
 If I travel somewhere and don't like it, now I know.
 If it's amazing, even better!
 Either way, it's a lesson learned first-hand and a story to tell my friends.
 See decisions not as final choices, but as [experiments][3].

 ##Is it even going to matter?##
-Few choices we make are ever really that important in the long run.
-Aside from decisions involving a house, career, who to marry, and investments, I can't think of anything that *really* matters that much after 10 years.
+Few choices we make are ever really important in the long run.
+Aside from decisions involving a house, career, who to marry, and investments, I can't think of anything which *really* matters that much after 10 years.
 It definitely puts things in perspective when laboring over a "life-or-death" decision.

 Thirty years from now, am I going to remember what type of bread I chose at the grocery store?
 I don't think so.